vm-vh/IsotopeCorrection.jl/README.md

 response_vec = [3500000, 1000000, 3500000, 800000]

 # define the chemical formula of the fragment, e.g. pyruvate
+# include all atoms introduced through derivatization if appliable
 pyruvate_formula = "C3H3O3"

 # define the element and number of possibly labeled atoms due to the tracer